-An intensive outpatient program is sometimes the first line of treatment that is a step up from a less structured outpatient program when needed, or it’s a step down from a residential program if a certain amount of progress has been made that allows for greater chances of success in the continuum of care.
-If drugs and/or alcohol remain in the client’s system, it is recommended that they attend medical detoxification before entering into IOP to adequately remove the drugs or alcohol from their system.
+An intensive outpatient program is sometimes the first line of treatment that is a step up from a less structured outpatient program when more support and therapeutic oversight is needed, or it’s a step down from a residential program if a certain amount of progress has been made that allows for greater chances of success in the continuum of care.
+If drugs and/or alcohol remain in the client’s system, it is recommended that they attend medical detoxification before entering an IOP to adequately remove the drugs or alcohol from their system.

 The primary goal of intensive outpatient programs is to establish psychosocial supports and facilitate relapse management and coping strategies.
 These are ambulatory services for individuals who do not meet diagnostic criteria for residential or inpatient substance abuse treatment, or for those who are discharged from 24-hour care in an inpatient treatment facility and continue to need more support than weekly or bi-weekly sessions that are provided in traditional outpatient care.